buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/PropertySets/Pset_WindowPanelProperties.md

 # Pset_WindowPanelProperties

-Properties of the window panel.
+Properties of the window panel.<!-- end of definition -->

 > HISTORY New property set in IFC4.3.2.0 to replace the entity IfcWindowPanelProperties